 Fairmont Hot Springs, Photo Destination BC Kari Medig

-Fairmont Hot Springs is located near the Alberta border in the Kootenay Rockies area of British Columbia.
-The resort is situated on Hwy 93/95, 108 km (67 mi) north of Cranbrook, and 141 km (88 mi) south of Golden.
+Fairmont Hot Springs is located in the Kootenay Rockies area of British Columbia.
+It is situated on Hwy 93/95, 108 km (67 mi) north of Cranbrook, and 141 km (88 mi) south of Golden.
 Calgary, Alberta is 299 km (185 mi) to the east via Hwys 1 and 93.
+Other nearby communities include: Radium Hot Springs and Skookumchuk.

 The recorded history of Fairmont Hot Springs begins in the early 1800s, when explorers discovered the ‘land of smoking waters’, where the warm springs were soothing, and where there was a lack of sulphur and its distinctive smell (common to many hot springs).